 It’s never going to be enough.
 This is a familiar problem: the car is a perfect method of transport as long as you’re the only one using it.
-Currently, around 6 per cent of Melburnians are regular train users, and 15 per cent drive to the station; Melbourne’s railway station car parks are quite up to housing the cars of this 1 per cent of the population (15 per cent of 6 per cent).
+Currently, around 6 per cent of Melburnians are regular train users, and 15 per cent drive to the station.
+Melbourne’s railway station car parks are just barely up to housing the cars of this 1 per cent of the population (15 per cent of 6 per cent).
 But what if not 1 per cent, but 25 per cent of Melbourne’s population wanted to park their cars at railway stations?
 There wouldn’t be enough land or enough concrete to handle the task!

 The daily battle for a park is causing considerable frustration among commuters, and at Brighton station, 240 spaces were already filled by 7.30am yesterday….
 At Syndal station, in Glen Waverley, the 340-space car park is packed by 8am.
 Parking in nearby streets is limited, so commuters park further away and gallop down the hill to catch their train.